exeto-archive/fullrss/README.md

 Type: `string`
 Default: `false`

 The choice of the elements of the article.
 If you do not specify, the receipt of the full text will be made via Readability.
 Parsing rules, see [cheerio](https://github.com/cheeriojs/cheerio).
+If you specify the token and the item is not found, it will use readability to get the full text.

 ##### dropElements